lambotpm/pvpguide/Guide.md

 /stopspelltarget
 ```

-Pain Suppression isn't on the global cooldown, meaning you can pair it with Power Word: Shield (if it's available)!
+Pain Suppression isn't on the global cooldown, meaning you can pair it with Power Word: Shield.
 ```
 #showtooltip
 /cast Pain Suppression